guitar gift guide Line 6 HX Stomp Review

 In Guitar Blog, Interviews and Insights, Music, Reviews and Gear by Craig Smith

+Is the Line 6 HX Stomp still viable in 2024 and beyond?
+We think so.
 As Thanksgiving and Black Friday approach, we’re all getting ready for our holiday gear shopping, whether for ourselves or the guitarist in your life.
 If you’re like me, you do most of this shopping online.

 At this point in my guitar playing career, I really don’t feel the need to go to a big chain music store and listen to some kid (who let’s face it, doesn’t know as much as I do) demo and talk about the gear I need or use playing guitar 200+ gigs per year.